Intel DX2: History

 The i486DX2-66 was a very popular processor for video games enthusiasts in the early to mid-90s.
 Often coupled with 4 to 8 MB of RAM and a VLB video card, this CPU was capable of playing virtually every game title available for years after its release, right up to the end of the MS-DOS game era, making it a "sweet spot" in terms of CPU performance and longevity.
 The introduction of 3D graphics spelled the end of the 486's reign, because of their heavy use of floating point calculations and the need for faster cache and more memory bandwidth.
 Developers began to target the P5 Pentium processor family almost exclusively with x86 assembly language optimizations which led to the usage of terms such as Pentium compatible processor for software requirements.
 An i486DX2-50 version was also available, but because the bus speed was 25 MHz rather than 33 MHz, this was a significantly less popular processor.

 Versions

-There are two major versions of the DX2 - Identified by P24 and P24D, the latter has a faster L1 cache mode, called "write-back", that improves performance.
+There are two major versions of the DX2 – Identified by P24 and P24D, the latter has a faster L1 cache mode, called "write-back", that improves performance.
 The original P24 version offered only the slower "write-through" cache mode.
 AMD and Cyrix both produced a competitor for the Intel i486DX2.

 The 50-MHz Intel486 DX2 were available in production volumes for US$550 each in 1,000-pieces quantities at the time of the press.
-The 66-MHz Intel486 DX2 were available for USD $682 each in 1,000-piece quantities.
+The 66-MHz Intel486 DX2 were available for US$682 each in 1,000-piece quantities.
+Available 3.3-volt 50-MHz Intel486 DX2 processor containing SMM performance.
+This version consumes 1.5 watts which it is less than 60 percent less power than its 5-volt equivalent.
+This version comes with small 208-lead SQFP package which requires 30 percent less motherboard area and less 40 percent less volume than the Intel486 microprocessor PQFP package.
+Pricing available in fourth quarter of 1994 for US$463 in 1,000-pieces quantities.